 It is a natural method that helps to relax, fill and fade scars and stretch marks.
 It also helps improve skin discolouration and texture.

 With Dry Tattooing we can isolate scars, wrinkles and stretch marks to induce collagen production only where it is needed.
 By isolating the scar tissue we can achieve faster results than with any other micro needling treatment.
-Areas that are not affected are not treated, unless customer’s request to encourage skin rejuvenation.
+Areas that are not affected are not treated.
 Treatment times can be surprisingly quick, and numbing cream is used before and during the treatment, so pain is not something you need to worry about.

 Dry Tattooing has been known within the medical community for almost 30 years as MCA and is used by dermatologists and breast cancer nurses to improve scarring.